levip2/hello-world/README.md

+# hello-world
+---
-# hello-world: A place where you store ideas, resources, or even share and discuss things with others.
+a place where you store ideas, resources, or even share and discuss things with others.
 ---
 Hello, I am a 36 year old father of two girls:
 1. Ellie